-- 428. Admit that if the definition of the word "includes" means that it is used synonymously with the word "and" or "in addition to", then it violates the requirement for due process of law found in the Fifth Amendment. - 429.
-Admit that the violation of due process of law created by the abuse of the word "includes" found in the preceding question creates uncertainty, mistrust, and fear of citizens towards their government because of their inability to comprehend what the law requires them to do. - 430.
-Admit that the violation of due process caused by the abuse of the word "includes" (in this case, making it mean "and" or "in addition to") identified above could have the affect of extending the perceived jurisdiction and authority of the federal government to tax beyond its clear limits prescribed in the U.S. Constitution. - 431.
-Admit that an abuse of the word "includes" to mean "and" or "in addition to" indicated above could have the affect of increasing and possibly even maximizing income tax revenues to the U.S. government through the violation of due process, confusion, and fear that it creates in the citizenry. - 432.
-Admit that fear and confusion on the part of the citizenry towards their government and violation of due process by the government are characterized by most rational individuals as evidence of tyranny and treason against citizens. - 433.
-Admit that the U.S. Constitution provides the following definition for "treason": - U.S. Constitution, Article III, Section 3, Clause 1: "Treason against the United States shall consist only of levying war against them, or adhering to their enemies..." - 434.
-Admit that Black's Law Dictionary, Sixth Edition, page 1583, provides the following definition for "war":
+- 11. If the definition of the word "includes" means that it is used synonymously with the word "and" or "in addition to", then it violates the requirement for due process of law found in the Fifth Amendment. - 12.
+The violation of due process of law created by the abuse of the word "includes" found in the preceding question creates uncertainty, mistrust, and fear of citizens towards their government because of their inability to comprehend what the law requires them to do. - 13.
+The violation of due process caused by the abuse of the word "includes" (in this case, making it mean "and" or "in addition to) identified above could have the affect of extending the perceived jurisdiction and authority of the federal government to tax beyond its clear limits prescribed in the U.S. Constitution. - 14.
+An abuse of the word includes to mean "and" or "in addition To" indicated above could have the affect of increasing and possibly even maximizing income tax revenues to the U.S. government through the violation of due process, confusion, and fear that it creates in the citizenry. - 15.
+Fear and confusion on the part of the citizenry towards their government and violation of due process by the government are characterized by most rational individuals as evidence of tyranny and treason against citizens. - 16.
+The U.S. Constitution provides the following definition for "treason" in Article III, Section 3, Clause 1:

+"Treason against the United States shall consist only of levying war against them, or adhering to their enemies..."
+17. Black's Law Dictionary, Sixth Edition, page 1583, provides the following definition for "war":